pupil-labs/pupil-docs/developer-docs/dev-overview.md

 **Eye** and **World**.
 Both processes grab image frames from a video capture stream but they have very different tasks.

 #### Eye Process
-The eye process only has one purpose - to detect the pupil and broadcast its's position.
+The eye process only has one purpose - to detect the pupil and broadcast its position.
 The process breakdown looks like this:

 * Grabs eye camera images from eye camera video stream
 * Find the pupil position in the image